CogentRedTester/mpv-search-page/README.md

 ## Queries
 ![query_example](screenshots/REPL_input.png)

-When the default f12 keybinds are used, console.lua will open with a pre-entered query command and the query type argument already entered, You then just need to type the search string and press enter.
+When the default f12 keybinds are used, console.lua will open with a pre-entered query command and the query type argument already entered.
+You then just need to type the search string and press enter.

 The raw command is: